lnxsystems/datasius/README.md

 The original source html templates are served via http://<ip or domain>:8000/static/master and this corresponds to the directory path website/webiste/static/master

+TODO: Add a description where the css , js, and which templates are used for each URL location.
 ## Code Layout

 The website is a django app called "website".
 This is located in website/ and mostly inside webiste/website.